skoenig/vimwiki-todo/README.md

 # vimwiki-todo

-This here is a script based on and inspired by Gina Trapani's [todo.txt](http://todotxt.org/), reduced to only the essential commands and modified to work with [vimwiki](https://vimwiki.github.io/) todo lists in markdown mode.
+A command line tool based on and inspired by Gina Trapani's [todo.txt](http://todotxt.org/), reduced to only the essential commands and modified to work with [VimWiki](https://vimwiki.github.io/) todo lists in markdown mode.

 ## Why yet another todo list manager?
 Todo list managers are a dime a dozen, so why another one?
 It's simple: I've tried many (great for procrastinating) and haven't found another one that has the exact features I wanted.
 So I wrote my own.